TomasBoda/audio-visualiser/docs/documentation.md

     // do something with the audio data
 }
 ```
-Currently, it is used for updating the audio pointer for calculating the remaining playback time and calculating the frequency spectrum of the current audio data chunk.
+Currently, it is used for updating the audio pointer for calculating the remaining playback time as well as calculating the frequency spectrum of the current audio data chunk.

 ### Calculating the Frequency Spectrum
 The `audio_callback` function uses the `calculate_fft_frequency_spectrum` function defined in the [Audio](../src/utils/audio/Audio.h) util that calculates the frequency spectrum using the Fast Fourier Transform (FFT) algorithm.